Hephaisto-dev/airline-information-system/analysis/TestScenarios.md

 > 1.Actor is searching for a rout from Dusseldorf to Los Angeles.
 > 2.The system gives upcoming flights: from Dusseldorf - New York - Los Angeles, Dusseldorf - Frankfurt - Los Angeles.
 > 3.The actor selecting specific route: Dusseldorf - Frankfurt - Los Angeles.
-> 4.The system gives all the information about the route Dusseldorf - Frankfurt - Los Angeles: departure time from Dusseldorf: 2pm; arrival time to Frankfurt: 3:30 pm; tranzit time in Frankfurt: 1.5h; departure from Frankfurt: 5 pm; arrival time to Los Angeles: 12pm.
+> 4.The system gives all the information about the route Dusseldorf - Frankfurt - Los Angeles: departure time from Dusseldorf: 2pm; arrival time to Frankfurt: 3:30 pm; transit time in Frankfurt: 1.5h; departure from Frankfurt: 5 pm; arrival time to Los Angeles: 12pm.

 #### Result
 > The actor has successfully found a route.